where does it hurt? Use our interactive tool to learn more about treatment for your pain points.

 Running is an excellent form of aerobic conditioning for the body, but it can be harsh on the spine.
 Many people experience lower back pain after running.
 Pain doesn’t have to slow you down, though.
 Spine Institute of North America can help, and with using proper form and training, you can minimize back pain after running and get back to doing what you love.

-Why Does Your Back Hurt During or After Running?
+Why Does Your Back Hurt During Or After Running?

 Running can cause lower back pain due to muscle strain, herniated discs and exaggerated curvature of the spine.
 Most frequently, this pain comes from the discs of the spine.
 While you run, the discs in your spine absorb the shock of your body as it bounces up and down.
 As you grow older, these discs may deteriorate and lead to pain.